You are here

 If I pass an exemption exam, do I receive additional bid points?

 Students who exempt out of first-semester core courses are given the opportunity to enroll in electives in add/drop which is a point-free enrollment round; they do not receive additional bid points because they do not need to bid for these electives.
 Students who exempt out of second-semester core courses will be given 500 additional points with which to bid on electives during online course bidding.
-Additional bid points are not given for exempting out of Capital Markets & Investments, which is an elective.
+Additional bid points are not given for exempting out of Real Estate Finance or Capital Markets & Investments, which are electives.

 What electives can I take if I pass an exemption exam?